bielas/invoice-reminder/README.md

     npm install

-...and final step is to run application by:
+...and run application by:

     npm run dev

+Now it's running!
+Go to `http://localhost:5000/` and explore the API!